rmayormartins/rmayormartins.github.io/tasklist.md

 [back](./)

-### Some task list in 2025
+### Some task list in 2025-2026

-- [ ] Technical research: Educational Games to teach Programming
+- [ ] Technical research: Educational Serious Games
-- [ ] Technical research: Development of AI systems
+- [ ] Technical research: Development of AI systems for Biomedic
 - [ ] Academic research: Critical Thinking and Computational Thinking in Computing Education (UFSC)
 - [ ] Academic research: Ground Station IFSC using SatNOGS for signal receiver for Cubesats, Small Satellites and International Space Station (IFSC)